 If a business relationship develops, you can become more casual with your communication as appropriate, but don't introduce yourself in an email riddled with foul language.
 You never know who's reading these emails, and it doesn't make you look cool or smart to drop an F-bomb in an email to a potential employer.

 05The Misdirected Email

 Probably the most important thing to avoid is emailing en masse in hopes of getting a bite.
 Know who you are contacting before you send an email.
 Instead of just emailing labels willy-nilly from some mass industry mailing list, research which labels may like your music, then find out their demo policy, then contact the right person at the label with your email.

 Likewise, instead of just emailing agents, research agents with artists similar to you, so you don't email the classical agent about your hip-hop crew, and so on.
 Know who you're contacting before you reach out.
 This shows you have respect for the person on the receiving end of the email, and respect for their time.

 Follow These Tips to Introduce Yourself in the Music Industry

-When you are trying to get your music career off the ground, there is a lot of cold calling - or rather, cold emailing - involved.
-As you reach a more comfortable place in your music career, you'll discover that that part of the job never really goes away.
-Cross these five bad habits off your list to make a good impression on the person on the other side of internet connection so you can get the help, advice, and opportunities you're after.
+When you are trying to get your music career off the ground, there is a lot of cold calling—or rather, cold emailing—involved.
+As you reach a more comfortable place in your music career, you'll discover that this part of the job never really goes away.
+Cross these five bad habits off your list to make a good impression on the person on the other side of the internet connection so you can get the help, advice, and opportunities you're after.